sasrut/sasrut/README.md

 ### 👩‍💻 About Me

 Hi there!
-I'm **Hanasya Shabrina**, a developer who loves turning lines of code into visual experiences.
+I'm **Hanasya Shabrina**, you can call me **Sasa**, a developer who loves turning lines of code into visual experiences.
 My main tools of choice is **Vue.js** ecosystem, and I enjoy building everything from e-commerce platforms to interactive web games.

 * 🔭 I’m currently working on building seamless web applications with **Nuxt 3 & Tailwind CSS**.
 * 🎨 I love exploring the intersection of design and code.